ZouXa-88/vc_user/lib/modules/README.md

 - A 'module' contains some functions that support the frontend to build UI or do related tasks efficiently.

-- All values and functions (or you can say "attributes and methods" formally) in module are 'static', so it can be accessed directly; instantiating a module is forbidden.
+- All values and functions (or you can say "attributes and methods" formally) in module are 'static', so they can be accessed directly; instantiating a module is forbidden.